Random oracle: Applications

 Random oracles are typically used as an idealised replacement for cryptographic hash functions in schemes where strong randomness assumptions are needed of the hash function's output.
 Such a proof often shows that a system or a protocol is secure by showing that an attacker must require impossible behavior from the oracle, or solve some mathematical problem believed hard in order to break it.
 However, it only proves such properties in the random oracle model, making sure no major design flaws are present.
 It is in general not true that such a proof implies the same properties in the standard model.
 Still, a proof in the random oracle model is considered better than no formal security proof at all.

 Not all uses of cryptographic hash functions require random oracles: schemes that require only one or more properties having a definition in the standard model (such as collision resistance, preimage resistance, second preimage resistance, etc.) can often be proven secure in the standard model (e.g., the Cramer–Shoup cryptosystem).

-Random oracles have long been considered in computational complexity theory, and many schemes have been proven secure in the random oracle model, for example Optimal Asymmetric Encryption Padding, RSA-FDH and Probabilistic Signature Scheme.
+Random oracles have long been considered in computational complexity theory, and many schemes have been proven secure in the random oracle model, for example Optimal Asymmetric Encryption Padding, RSA-FDH and PSS.
 In 1986, Amos Fiat and Adi Shamir showed a major application of random oracles – the removal of interaction from protocols for the creation of signatures.

-In 1989, Russell Impagliazzo and Steven Rudich showed the limitation of random oracles – namely that their existence alone is not sufficient for secret-key exchange.
+In 1989, Russell Impagliazzo and Steven Rudich used random oracles to show an oracle separation between one-way functions and secret-key exchange, by exhibiting an oracle relative to which one-way functions exists but secret-key exchange — and thus also public-key encryption — does not exist.

+Their result show that there is no black-box construction of public-key encryption from one-way functions, thus suggesting that one-way functions are a weaker assumption than public-key encryption.

 In 1993, Mihir Bellare and Phillip Rogaway were the first to advocate their use in cryptographic constructions.
 In their definition, the random oracle produces a bit-string of infinite length which can be truncated to the length desired.

+When a random oracle is used within a security proof, it is made available to all players, including the adversary or adversaries.